Fashion influencer: Business

 Fashion influencers generate income through brand co-operations and affiliate links.
 Principal sources of income are brand co-operations in terms of product placement.
 Fashion influencers are paid to pose with specific products on their social media channels and must mark them correspondingly.

-The economic value of a fashion influencer is most commonly measured by number of followers.
+The economic value of a fashion influencer is most commonly measured by the number of followers.
 Other key aspects are demographics of their followers, engagement rate and fit between influencer and brand.
 The latter is the necessary precondition for influencers to work with a brand.
-As thousands of people follow them for their authentic personality and style, influencers must be able to identify themselves with the brand in order to recommend it convincingly.
+As thousands of people follow them for their authentic personalities and style, influencers must be able to identify themselves with the brand in order to recommend it convincingly.
 Many influencers claim to work exclusively with brands they really like and would recommend in private as well.
 Influencer Camille Charrière reportedly turned down a 5-digit offer of Macy’s, because she could not identify with the clothes: “At the end of the day, I’m selling my taste and my eye – if I do things off-brand I will lose the respect”.